- Starting a Student Chapter

 Keep in mind that each college and university sets its own criteria for student group recognition, so details may differ.
 For further information, refer to your school's website or relevant student affairs department.

-Typically, to kickstart a registered student organization, you'll need the following:
+Typically, to start a registered student organization, you'll need the following:

 If your group is already part of a registered student organization that aligns with SWCS goals, you can take your involvement to the next level by applying for Official SWCS Affiliation!